Lucasplaygaemes/JNTD/README.md

 Even tought this repo and the main code is JNTD, i'm having a lot of fun adding useful functions in a2, so i'm giving it a lot more attention the JNTD, but i will not do it forever, after i added the functions in my TODO list, i will return my focus to JNTD, but i have a lot of cool features to add at JNTD, but even more add a2.c.

-# Necessity creates opportunity
-My pc left me down, i was making updates to enchace of the issue #14, and because of that, i have lost all the progress from the code, so, i gonna make a new enchancement, a auto-saver.
-It's gonna save the file every minute, in a file.sv that you can then reload with the last modifications, it's gonna be deleted everytime you sucessfuly save a file, inspired by Vim.

 # Multiplatform (again)?
 I'm now proudly using FREE BSD, and isn't really nothing special from other linux distros, even though it's not linux.
 Will use it for some time.
 Probably won't be my main OS, but knowing it was all made in C, give it's a special place in my heart.